raajparikh24/macog-safety-explorer/FILTERS.md

 Display filter only — no recompute.

 ### Crash years (slider)
 Restricts which crash records count toward HIN.
 Re-runs the sliding-window distribution on the year-filtered subset. **Does not affect HRN** — HRN tiers are baked at build time from the 2019–2023 model.
-To change HRN's year window you'd re-run BuildBase with a different filter.

 ---